bpetrikovics/teamspeak3-music-control/README.md

 * Runs on a Linux box
 * Manages a stock TS3 client you download from the Teamspeak website; stops and starts it as and when needed
-* Plays music via Mopidy (a variant of MPD, the Music Player Daemon), local from local mp3 files music or anything via Google Play (All access); you just need to have a playlist defined
+* Plays music via Mopidy (a variant of MPD, the Music Player Daemon), from local mp3 files or anything via Google Play (All access); you just need to have a playlist defined
 * Re-routes the output of Mopidy to the input/source of Teamspeak
 * Gives you a simple interface to control the above